amaranth-lang/amaranth/docs/lang.rst

 Comparison operators
 --------------------

-All comparison operations on integers provided by Python can be used on nMigen values.
+All comparison operations on integers provided by Python can be used on Amaranth values.
 However, due to a limitation of Python, chained comparisons (e.g. ``a < b < c``) cannot be used.

 Similar to arithmetic operations, if any operand of a comparison expression is signed, a signed comparison is performed.
 The result of a comparison is a 1-bit unsigned value.

-The following table lists the comparison operations provided by nMigen:
+The following table lists the comparison operations provided by Amaranth:

 ============ ==========================
 Operation    Description